Wholesale can be a great addition to grow your business but you must get your numbers right.

 Are there alternative products in your range where the price can be increased to make up for the slim margin on another?

-There may have been a few items that left you with higher margins.
+have been a few items that left you with higher margins.

 Do you sell enough of them to make up for other items in the range?